preservim/vim-pencil/README.markdown

 * Adjusts navigation key mappings to suit the wrap mode
 * Creates undo points on common punctuation during Insert mode, including deletion via line `<C-U>` and word `<C-W>`
-* When using hard line breaks, _pencil_ enables Vim’s autoformat while inserting text, except for tables and code blocks where you won’t want it
+* Makes use of Vim’s powerful autoformat while inserting text, except for tables and code blocks where you won’t want it.
+* *NEW* Optional key mapping to suspend autoformat for the Insert.
 * Buffer-scoped configuration (with a few minor exceptions, _pencil_ preserves your global settings)
 * Support for Vim’s Conceal feature to hide markup defined by Syntax plugins